Luke Mishu

-Luke Mishu (born June 26, 1991) is a retired American soccer player who last played for D.C.
+Luke Mishu (born June 26, 1991) is an American retired soccer player who last played for D.C.
 United in Major League Soccer.

 Career

 College

 Mishu spent his entire college career at the University of Notre Dame.
 He made a total of 75 appearances for the Fighting Irish and tallied 12 assists.

 Professional

 Mishu went undrafted in the 2015 MLS SuperDraft.
 On March 6, 2015, he signed a professional contract with D.C.
 United.
 Two weeks later, he was sent on loan to USL affiliate club Richmond Kickers.
 He made his professional debut on March 28 in a 2–2 draw against the Wilmington Hammerheads.

 Mishu announced his retirement from the game on December 6, 2016, in hopes of pursuing a business career.